Thomas Foley, 1st Baron Foley (1673–1733)

 Thomas Foley, 1st Baron Foley FRS (8 November 1673 – 22 January 1733), of Witley Court, Great Witley, Worcestershire, was an English landowner, ironmaster and Tory politician who sat in the English and British House of Commons from 1694 until 1712, when he was raised to the peerage as Baron Foley as one of Harley's Dozen.

+Early life

 Foley was the eldest son of Thomas Foley and inherited the Great Witley estate on his father's death.
 His younger brothers were Edward Foley and Richard Foley.

 He was educated at Sheriffhales academy under John Woodhouse in 1689 and then for some years at Utrecht.
 He was admitted at Lincoln's Inn on 30 May 1695.